 This graduate seminar explores conflict at the societal-level in Ireland.
 Two case studies will be used to investigate Irish conflict.
 First, the conflict over Northern Ireland will be examined.
 In this conflict, students will consider Ireland's historical conflict with Britain and how it led to the conflict between Irish Catholics and British Protestants in Northern Ireland.
 Then the current conflict dynamics and those of the recent past will be considered, culminating in the Good Friday Agreement and the relative state of peaceful co-existence that exists today.
 Different conflict resolution strategies employed in the conflict will also be examined (like the use of restorative justice).
 The course will also examine the intra-Irish social conflict between the settled Irish and the Irish travelers.
-The travelers had a historic role as tin smiths in Irish society but, as this livelihood was left behind, their nomadic lifestyle and different culture led to a broad, long-term societal conflict and consider current conditions of travelers, some of the underlying drivers of the conflict (like culture and power differences), and some of the ways that travelers have attempted to protect their culture and lifestyle in Ireland (such as through the traveler's social movement).
+The travelers had a historic role as tin smiths in Irish society but, as this livelihood was left behind, their nomadic lifestyle and different culture led to a broad, long-term societal conflict between themselves and the settled Irish.
+This seminar will explore this conflict and consider current conditions of travelers, some of the underlying drivers of the conflict (like culture and power differences), and some of the ways that travelers have attempted to protect their culture and lifestyle in Ireland (such as through the traveler's social movement).